Sorrento, Western Australia: Education

 Sorrento contains a Catholic private school, Sacred Heart College, and a state primary school Sorrento Primary School (founded 1970).
 The suburb falls within Duncraig Senior High School's catchment area.

 Transport

-Sorrento is served by the 423 and 441 buses from Warwick Train Station and Whitfords Train Station, operated by Swan Transit.
+Sorrento is served by the 441 and 442 buses from Warwick Train Station and Whitfords Train Station, as well as the 423 bus from Warwick Train Station and Stirling Train Station operated by Swan Transit.